boxgrinder/boxgrinder.org/blog/2011-09-01-boxgrinder-build-0-9-6-released.md

 ## Swap support

-We haven't noticed earlier, but if you _really_ want to have swap space on your appliance - just specify another partition with **swap** as the mount point, like this:
+We hadn't noticed earlier, but if you _really_ want to have swap space on your appliance - just specify another partition with **swap** as the mount point, like this:

     hardware:
       partitions: